 The heart breaking defeat caps off an amazing summer for Wiggins and the CIA Bounce U17 team which has stapled itself as the best AAU Basketball program in Canada.

-Bounce came into the Finals at Peach Jam sporting a league best 17-3 record and made their run to the championship game by going 4-1 in Pool C action and cruising past two more opponents to reach the Final game.
+Bounce came into the Finals at Peach Jam sporting a league best 17-3 record and made their run to the championship game by going 4-1 in Pool C action and cruising past two more opponents to reach the championship game.

 From his MVP performance at the 2012 Nike Hoop Summit to Lebron James certifying him as the best player at his own Camp.
 Wiggins’ name continued to roll off peoples tongues as if he was already a certified household NBA name.